 Regarding the desktop integration, see screenshots in attachment.
 You can restore files and folders to previous version by doing right-click in Nautilus.

-#13 Updated by sajolida over 3 years ago
+#13 Updated by sajolida almost 4 years ago

 - You can only add files to be backed up by Deja-Dup (and not single files)